facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 ///
 ```

-In addition, there are sometimes global options for a specific block type are supplied through the `block_configs`
+In addition, there are sometimes global options for a specific block type are supplied at registration time.
+Such
-plugin option.
-Such options would control features for the specific block type they are defined for and would affect all
+options would control features for the specific block type they are defined for and would affect all the blocks of that
-the blocks of that type globally.
+type globally.

 ## Creating a Plugin